thomas-cardon/manaflux/README.md

 ![Manaflux Main Page](screenshots/1.png "Main page")

-> Support for Spanish has been added !
-It's work-in-progress.

 ## Key Features
 - Automatic Runes, Item Sets, and Summoner Spells downloading
 - Ability to change positions (roles, e.g MIDDLE, TOP) using the User Interface or the shortcuts